sheikhshafayat/BEnQA/README.md

 # BEnQA Dataset

-This repository contains the dataset for the paper "BEnQA: A Question Answering and Reasoning Benchmark for Bengali and English"
+This repository contains the dataset for the paper "BEnQA: A Question Answering and Reasoning Benchmark for Bengali and English" (Accepted to ACL 2024 Findings)

 ## Abstract